agentrickard/domain/README.txt

   This list shows only the affiliates that the user cannot edit.

-  Warning: If this option is selected and the user has no domain publishing options, the user will not be applowed to post or edit!
+  Warning: If this option is selected and the user has no domain publishing options, the user will not be allowed to post or edit!

 Note also that the user is not given the ability to promote content to 'all affiliates'.
 Users who need this ability should be given the 'set domain